Whitelisted2/CS621-Logic-Z3-PA/README.md

 # CS621-Logic-Z3-PA
-This repository contains files related to Programming Assignment of Logic and Applications (Autumn 2023).
+This repository contains files related to the Programming Assignment of Logic and Applications (Autumn 2023).